-proposed rule change is consistent with the Section (6)(b)(5)49 requirement that the rules of an exchange not be designed to permit unfair discrimination between customers, issuers, brokers, or dealers.
+protect investors and the public interest.
+Additionally, the Exchange believes the proposed rule change is consistent with the Section (6)(b)(5)49 requirement that the rules of an exchange not be designed to permit unfair discrimination between customers, issuers, brokers, or dealers.

-The Exchange believes increasing the position (and exercise limits) for IBIT options from 25,000 to 250,000 contracts by removing IBIT from the table of position limits in Supplementary .01 to Options 9, Section 13 and the table of exercise limits in Supplementary .01 to Options 9, Section 15, so its position limits would be reviewed similar to all other options for which the Exchange has not filed to otherwise increase the position limits to levels outside of the position limits of ISE Options 9, Section 13(d) will remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general, protect investors and the public interest, because it will provide market participants with the ability to more effectively execute their trading and hedging activities.
-Also, increasing the position (and exercise) limits for IBIT options may allow Market-Makers to maintain their liquidity in these options in amounts commensurate with the continued high consumer demand in IBIT options market.
-The proposed higher position and exercise limit may also encourage other liquidity providers to continue to trade on the Exchange rather than shift their volume to OTC markets, which will enhance the process of price discovery conducted on the Exchange through increased order flow.
-The Exchange notes that a higher position and exercise limit would further allow institutional investors to utilize IBIT options for prudent risk management purposes.
+The Exchange believes that removing IBIT from the table of position limits in Supplementary .01 to Options 9, Section 13 and the table of exercise limits in Supplementary .01 to Options 9, Section 15, so its position limit would be reviewed similar to all other options for which the Exchange has not filed to otherwise establish the position limits to levels outside of the position limits of ISE Options 9, Section 13(d) is consistent with the Act.
+This proposal will remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general, protect investors and the public interest, because it will provide market participants with the ability to more effectively execute their trading and hedging activities.
+Also, based on current trading volume, the resulting increase in the position (and exercise) limits for IBIT options may allow Market-Makers to maintain their liquidity in these options in amounts commensurate with the continued high consumer demand in IBIT options.
+Subjecting options on IBIT to the position limits in Options 9, Sections 13(d) and corresponding exercise limits in Options 9, Section 15 may also encourage other liquidity providers to continue to trade on the Exchange rather than shift their volume to OTC markets, which will enhance the process of price discovery conducted on the Exchange through increased order flow.
+Further, this amendment would allow institutional investors to utilize IBIT options for prudent risk management purposes.
 The Exchange notes that IBIT's position limits would be reviewed on a six month basis, pursuant to Options 9, Section 13(d), similar to other options.